nothub/website/content/_index.md

 I have done some development in Java, Go, Python and Bash, and infrastructure operations on-premise and in the cloud.
 I hoard a big pile of unfinished projects and prefer to do my computing on Linux.
 I live in northern Germany.

-The source of this website is available on [github](https://github.com/nothub/website).